14 Oct 2022

-We have launched our new project - Malaysia's Super Corals.
-Read about how we identify climate resilient corals for restoration.
+Our new project 'Malaysia's Super Corals' aims to identify climate resilient corals for restoration.

-September and October are busy months for us at Coralku: annual surveys need to be performed, data loggers need to be retrieved before the monsoon season starts, the coral nurseries need a final prepping-touch too, and all our outplants need to be surveyed.
-Next to all this, we launched our new project: Malaysia's Super Corals.
+September and October are busy months for us at Coralku: annual surveys of coral reef health need to be performed, temperature data loggers have to be retrieved before the northeast monsoon season starts, and coral nurseries need a final prepping-touch too, while all our outplanted corals need to be surveyed.